 The sweet aroma of gingerbread cookies in the oven, the savory scent of a roasting turkey — those smells can transport us back in time.
-It might be a childhood memory of baking with Grandma on a snowy winter day or more recent memories of laughing with favorite cousins around a Thanksgiving table.
+It might be a childhood memory of baking with Grandma on a snowy winter day or more recent memories of laughing with favorite cousins around the holiday table.

 Odds are, you’re probably already making plans for your holiday baking or thinking about how you’ll season this year’s turkey.
 But as we prep for this season of holiday baking and cooking, it’s good to remember that cooking also means energy consumption.

 Don’t worry, we aren’t suggesting you skip your holiday cooking or family gatherings.
 Instead, we came up with 12 easy tips to help you reduce your energy consumption and keep bills lower.
 Plus, you’ll be doing your part to protect the planet.